Australian Open glance: Djokovic, Serena play 1st matches

 LOOKAHEAD TO TUESDAY

-It’s a big second day at Melbourne Park with Novak Djokovic beginning his quest for a seventh Australian Open title and 15th Grand Slam singles win.
+It’s a big second day at Melbourne Park with Novak Djokovic beginning his quest for a seventh Australian Open title and 15th Grand Slam singles championship.
 Serena Williams, after missing last year’s tournament, has won seven titles at Melbourne Park and 23 Grand Slam singles championships overall.
 Naomi Osaka, who beat Williams in a controversial final at the U.S Open last year, also plays her first match as well at top-seeded Simona Halep.
-Djokovic plays in the first night match on Rod Laver Arena against American qualifier Mitchell Krueger, Williams has the second day match on the same court against Tatjana Maria and Osaka plays Magda Linette following the Djokovic match.
+Djokovic plays in the first night match on Rod Laver Arena against American qualifier Mitchell Krueger, Serena Williams has the second day match on the same court against Tatjana Maria and Osaka plays Magda Linette following the Djokovic match.
 Halep plays Kaia Kanepi.
-Other men’s seed of note are No. 4 Alexander Zverev and No. 8 Kei Nishikori, while Venus Williams plays 25th-seeded Mihaela Buzarnescu.
+Other men’s seeds of note are No. 4 Alexander Zverev and No. 8 Kei Nishikori, while Venus Williams plays 25th-seeded Mihaela Buzarnescu.

 TUESDAY’S FORECAST